prbzrg/ThesisExperiments/README.md

 > ThesisExperiments

-It is authored by Hossein Pourbozorg. the version of this repo that been used in my thesis is tagged as `BaseVersion` and all experiments executed with Julia 1.9.
+It is authored by Hossein Pourbozorg. the version of this repo that been used in my thesis is tagged as `BaseVersion` and all experiments executed with Julia 1.9.4 and Python 3.9.13.

 The main script that can generate the results is named `expr-patchnr.jl`.